MCai416/Efron-Bootstrap/README.md

 # Resampling Methods by the Bootstrap

-1)Efron-Naive looks at percentile bootstrap and t-stat bootstrap Results displayed on "Naive Average.JPG"
+1. Efron-Naive looks at percentile bootstrap and t-stat bootstrap

+  Results displayed on "Naive Average.JPG"

-2)Efron OLS looks at residual, wild and pairwise bootstrap under linear regression (they are the same for nonlinear regressions)
+2. Efron OLS looks at residual, wild and pairwise bootstrap under linear regression (they are the same for nonlinear regressions)

   Results displayed on "OLS.JPG"

-3)Parametric Bootstrap in the time domain: ARMA(p,q)/Sieve Bootstrap.
+3. Parametric Bootstrap in the time domain: ARMA(p,q)/Sieve Bootstrap.
 Algorithm by Franke and Kreiss (1992) (Bootstrapping Stationary Autoregressive Moving-Average Models)

+  Results displayed on "MA(1) Bootstrap.PNG", test sequence is an MA(1) process with beta = 0.356.

 Overall Bootstrap performs just as well as the estimators using asymptotic theory